 To create a new private team:

-In the Teams tab, navigate to + Add team > New private team.
+Select Teams from the view selector menu, then navigate to + Add team > New private team.

 Choose a name for your team, then select an issue source that you want to associate with the team.
 Issues from this issue source will be given a higher priority for this team.
 Learn more about Issue sources.